hweifluids/hweifluids.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I work at The Aerodynamics Acoustics & Noise control Technology Centre (AANTC) of The Hong Kong University of Science and Technology (**HKUST**) as a research assistant.
+Huanxia works at The Aerodynamics Acoustics & Noise control Technology Centre (AANTC) of The Hong Kong University of Science and Technology (**HKUST**) as a research assistant.

+Currently, he is also an upcoming PhD student at University of Manchester (**UoM**) in the research group of Aerodynamics, September 2025 intake.

-Before joining HKUST, I graduted from CDHAW, **Tongji** University with a bachelor's degree and honored with outstanding thesis student, and serve as a part-time research assistant at Shanghai Automotive Wind Tunnel Center (SAWTC).
-Then I graduated from Department of Mechanical Engineering, National University of Singapore (**NUS**) with a master's degree with distinction and Grade-A Thesis.
+Before joining HKUST, he graduted from CDHAW, **Tongji** University with a bachelor's degree and honored with outstanding thesis student, and served as a part-time research assistant at Shanghai Automotive Wind Tunnel Center (SAWTC).
+Then he graduated from Department of Mechanical Engineering, National University of Singapore (**NUS**) with a master's degree with distinction and Grade-A Thesis.

-My research interest includes aerodynamics and fluid mechanics.
-On one hand, I employ DNS-based high-order spectral element method (SEM), mainly Nek5000, to solve basic fluid mechanics problems, and on the other hand, I also use commercial CFD tools like Star-CCM+ to simulate engineering cases like automobiles, eVTOLs, and bicycle frameworks.
-I am also extremly interested in experimental fluid mechanics, especially low-speed wind tunnel.
-Additionally, I am learning about 3D data-driven tools (DMD, POD, SPOD) and Lagrangian coherent structure identification (by FTLE).
+His research interest includes aerodynamics and fluid mechanics.
+On one hand, he employs DNS-based high-order spectral element method (SEM), mainly Nek5000, to solve basic fluid mechanics problems, and on the other hand, he also uses commercial CFD tools like Star-CCM+ to simulate engineering cases like automobiles, eVTOLs, and bicycle frameworks.
+Additionally, he is familiar with 3D data-driven tools (DMD, POD, SPOD) and Lagrangian coherent structure identification (by FTLE).
+On the other hand, he is interested in experimental fluid mechanics, especially low-speed wind tunnel testing.

-Currently I published nothing.
-I am nobody.
-Although, I am now doing my best in academics.

 # 📖 Educations
 <span class='anchor' id='-educations'></span>
+- **Upcoming** *2025.09 - 2029.05*, Ph.D.
+Mechanical Engineering, **University of Manchester**.
+Research Group: Aerodynamics (Supervisor: [Prof. Shan Zhong](https://research.manchester.ac.uk/en/persons/shan.zhong)).
 - *2023.07 - 2024.07*, M.Sc.
 Mechanical Engineering, **National University of Singapore**.
 Thesis: *Numerical Study of Flow Over a Dimpled Plate: Flow Patterns and Skin-Friction Reduction* (Supervisor: [Prof. Mengqi Zhang](https://cde.nus.edu.sg/me/staff/zhang-mengqi/)).
 [Selected MS Term Papers](https://github.com/hweifluids/hweifluids.github.io/tree/main/files/MS_Reports).
 - *2019.09 - 2023.06*, B.Eng.
 Automotive Engineering and Service, **Tongji University**.
 Thesis: *Design and Research on Turbulence Generation Device for 3/4 Open Jet Wind Tunnel* (Supervisor: [Prof. Yigang Wang](https://auto.tongji.edu.cn/info/1177/6651.htm), [Prof. Qing Jia](https://auto.tongji.edu.cn/info/1147/8261.htm), [Prof. Yanfen Mao](https://cdhaw.tongji.edu.cn/b4/4a/c17706a177226/page.htm)).